-If you have a business bank account, you will receive a bank statement on a regular basis.
-Don’t just toss your unopened business bank statements in a drawer or—even worse—in the trash.
-Your business bank statements can be valuable tools for managing your business finances.
+If you have a business bank account, you should regularly receive a paper or electronic statement.
+These business bank statements provide valuable information for managing your business finances.

 A business bank statement is a summary of all transactions in your business bank account.
-Each transaction is listed individually, so you can see your income and spending.
+It lists each transaction individually so you can see a breakdown of your income and spending related to that account.

-Each bank statement covers a certain amount of time, typically a month.
-Your financial institution will send you the statement at the end of each statement period.
-It might send a paper copy through the mail, or an electronic copy through an email or your online account.
+Each bank statement covers a certain amount of time—typically a month.
+Your financial institution sends you the statement at the end of each statement period.
+You can receive a paper copy through the mail or an electronic copy through an email or your online account.

 Parts of a bank statement